yumoL/fmall/README.md

 # fmall
-sketchy code model for software architecture lab
+Sketchy code model for software architecture lab.
+The application will be implemented using [Spring Cloud Alibaba](https://github.com/alibaba/spring-cloud-alibaba).